 OpportUNIty: Student Jobs on Campus ensures that our students are given a first opportunity to fill many part-time temporary positions within the University.
 This allows you to work while you study with us, fitting the job around your course commitments.
 By taking part in the scheme, you will gain valuable experiences and employability skills, enhancing your prospects in the job market.

 It will also allow you to become more involved in University life by delivering, leading and supporting many aspects of the learning experience, from administration to research and mentoring roles.

 Musicologists progress into a multitude of roles, and you could find yourself teaching, managing and/or administering, as well as maintaining career as a performer or composer.
 Our graduates have progressed into PhD study and University careers beyond that.

-Aside from being friendly and welcoming, we have put various support mechanisms in place to help you settle in as an international students, including:
+Aside from being friendly and welcoming, we have various support mechanisms in place to help you settle in as an international student, including: